JAlcocerT/Linux/content/docs/Privacy/_index.md

 #### LokiNet

-[Lokinet](https://lokinet.org/) also utilizes onion routing to route and encrypt traffic, but it employs a mixnet architecture, which means that each packet of data is routed through multiple nodes in the network, similar to Tor.
+[Lokinet](https://lokinet.org/) also utilizes **onion routing** to route and encrypt traffic, but it employs a mixnet architecture, which means that each packet of data is routed through multiple nodes in the network, **similar to Tor**.

 {{% details title="How to Install [Latest LokiNet](https://github.com/oxen-io/lokinet/releases) 👇" closed="true" %}}